ShouvikR/ShouvikR/README.md

 - 👋 Hi, I’m @ShouvikR.
 - 👀 I’m interested in learning new things.
-- 💞️ I’m looking to collaborate with ANY cool stuff & a cool team.
+- 💞️ I’m looking to collaborate with a cool team.
 - 📫 How to reach me: shouvikshikhar@gmail.com | https://www.royshouvik.com/

 <!---